J05HI/website/content/blog/en/statusfy.md

 ## What's next

-In the next couple of months, we're going to continue to improve the [documentation](https://docs.statusfy.co), [create tutorials](https://aceforth.com/blog), [fix bugs](https://github.com/aceforth/statusfy), create a Project Editor, and add [extra features](https://docs.statusfy.co/guide/#todo).
+In the next couple of months, I'm going to continue to improve the [documentation](https://docs.statusfy.co), [create tutorials](/blog), [fix bugs](https://github.com/juliomrqz/statusfy), create a Project Editor, and add [extra features](https://docs.statusfy.co/guide/#todo).

 ## Contribute to Statusfy

-Statusfy is a completely open source project, sponsored by [Aceforth](https://aceforth.com).
+Statusfy is a completely open source project, sponsored by me, a Full Stack Developer.
 It's still a work in progress, so any contribution is very welcome.
 We're passionate about building a versatile and a lower cost solution.

-You can also support us by giving a [GitHub star ★](https://github.com/aceforth/statusfy) and spread the word 🤓.
+You can also support us by giving a [GitHub star ★](https://github.com/juliomrqz/statusfy) and spread the word 🤓.